Prime Number Checker

 Q: Is 1 a prime number?

-A: No, 1 is not a prime number.
-By definition, a prime number must have exactly two distinct positive divisors: 1 and itself.
-The number 1 only has one divisor, which is 1.
+A: No. By definition, a prime number must have exactly two distinct positive divisors.
+The number 1 has only one divisor (itself), so it is not considered prime.

 Q: Is 2 a prime number?

-A: Yes, 2 is a prime number.
-It is the only even prime number, as all other even numbers are divisible by 2.
+A: Yes.
+2 is the smallest prime number and the only even prime number.
+All other even numbers are divisible by 2, so they cannot be prime.